psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Hampshire Independent - Saturday 27 June 1846](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002941/18460627/070/0008)

 BOROUGH COURT.
 On Monday last, before Mr. B. Mew, Esq., Mayor, T. Cooke and Abraham Clarke, Esqrs.

 The next was a dashing young Cyprian, answering to the name of Eliza Brading, who has lately been exhibiting in this town under distinguished patronage.
-She was charged  under the head of disorderlies and
+She was charged  under the head of disorderlies and *(sic)*

 P.C.
 Cooke being examined, said that on Sunday morning about a quarter to two, he heard "sitch a row" in Paradise Row; he went there, and there he found the prisoner at her father's house, who lives in the Row, and who figured as the loudest orator in the row.
 She had hold of the street door, and swore her father should not come out, nor should the witness come in.
 The quarrel was so loud and so violent that all the neighbours were roused from their sleep; at last her father came out, by breaking the front door all to bits, with one of which he commenced thrashing the witness, who took him prisoner.
 The gentle damsel, seeing her father in durance vile, changed her tactics, and from abusing her father commenced an attack on the police, bringing her teeth, finger nails, and tongue to aid in the rescue, and it was with some difficulty that they could defend themselves from her spirited attack, and then only by relinquishing their hold of the first prisoner.